Nowe Osipy

-Nowe Osipy is a village in the administrative district of Gmina Wysokie Mazowieckie, within Wysokie Mazowieckie County, Podlaskie Voivodeship, in north-eastern Poland.
+Nowe Osipy is a village in the administrative district of Gmina Wysokie Mazowieckie, within Wysokie Mazowieckie County, Podlaskie Voivodeship, in northeastern Poland.

 From 1975-1998, the village belonged administratively to Łomża Voivodeship.

-The faithful of the Roman Catholic Church belong to the parish of St John the Baptist in Wysokie Mazowieckie.
+The faithful of the Catholic Church belong to the parish of St John the Baptist in Wysokie Mazowieckie.

 History

 At the time of the enfranchisement of the manorial land in Russia, in 1864 9 independent farms were established here on 128 morgens of land.

-At the end of the 19th century, the village was in Wysokie Mazowieckie County, municipality and parish of Wysokie.
+At the end of the 19th century, the village was in Wysokie Mazowieckie County, the municipality, and the parish of Wysokie.
 It comprised 9 settlements with arable land of 128 morgens.

-In 1921, the village 10 residential buildings and 77 inhabitants were counted.
-All declared Polish nationality and to be faithful in the Roman Catholic religion.
+In 1921, the village's 10 residential buildings and 77 inhabitants were counted.
+All declared Polish nationality and to be faithful in the Catholic faith.

 From 1954 the village belonged to the Osipy-Kolonia district, then to the Wysokie Mazowieckie district and finally to the Wysokie Mazowieckie municipality.